ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

-What Is a PVC Charge on Cash App?
-2023 Guide
+What is a PVC Cash App?

 This begs the question, what is a PVC charge on Cash App?
-Is it a scam?
+Should you go ahead and pay it, or is it some sort of fraudulent scam?

 • The PVC charge previously referred to as the clearance fee, is a scam!